ventifus/infinitive/README.md

 [491862.396039] ftdi_sio ttyUSB0: usb_serial_generic_read_bulk_callback - urb stopped: -32
 ```
 Infinitive reopens the serial interface when it hasn't received any data in 5 seconds to workaround the issue.
 Alternatively, forcing the Pi USB stack to USB 1.1 mode resolves the issue.
 If you want to go this route, add `dwc_otg.speed=1` to `/boot/config.txt` and reboot the Pi.

-##### Bogus data
-Occasionally Infinitive will display incorrect data via the web interface for a second.
-This is likely caused by improper parsing of data received from the ABCD bus.
-I'd like to track down the root cause of this issue and resolve it, but due to its transient nature it's not a high priority and does not affect usability.

 #### See Also
 [Infinitude](https://github.com/nebulous/infinitude) is another solution for managing Carrier HVAC systems.
 It impersonates Carrier web services and provides an alternate interface for controlling Carrier Internet-enabled touchscreen thermostats.
 It also supports passive snooping of the RS-485 bus and can decode and display some of the data.